dwyl/learn-nightwatch/README.md

 ```
 - npm run test:unit; npm run test:e2e
 ```
-You can see the working code [here](https://github.com/ritz078/embed.js/pull/228/files) and the corresponding test [here](https://travis-ci.org/ritz078/embed.js/builds/211089816)
+You can see the working code [here](https://github.com/ritz078/embed.js/pull/228/files) and the corresponding test on travis [here](https://travis-ci.org/ritz078/embed.js/builds/211089816)

 #### Running your Nightwatch tests on CircleCi.